-Wendy Lovell: That is offensive, and I ask for a withdrawal.
+Wendy Lovell: President, that is offensive, and I ask for a withdrawal.

 Harriet SHING: I am done, President.

 The PRESIDENT: Yes.
 I think I have heard similar things.
 I think we will just take it that the minister has finished.